Infoland/iProva-REST-API-examples/Verbs.md

 The POST verb is not idempotent by definition.

-We do not use the POST verb to fully update resources
+We do not use the POST verb to fully update resources.

+May return a 400 when the product is in "read only" mode.

 ## PATCH
 The PATCH verb is used to partially update a resource.
 Only attributes which are sent in the request are updated.
 When an attribute is not sent it will not by updated.
 The request will return 204 No Content status codes on succes.